Epoxy Garage Floor vs Polyaspartic: An Honest Contractor's Guide

 This same durable, beautiful technology is the perfect solution for any concrete surface, both inside and outside your home.
 The debate over polyaspartic garage floor coating vs epoxy is settled, but the benefits don't stop at the garage door.

-Patios: Our patio coating service Transforms your outdoor space.
+Patios: Our patio coating service transforms your outdoor space.
 It’s UV stable, so it will never fade in direct sunlight, and it's easy to clean.

-Basements: Our Basement coating service Creates a clean, bright, and beautiful floor for your living space.
+Basements: Our Basement coating service creates a clean, bright, and beautiful floor for your living space.

-With hundreds of Colors and Flake Options We can create a custom look that perfectly matches your home's style.
+With hundreds of Colors and flake options, we can create a custom look that perfectly matches your home's style.

 Your Questions Answered: The Polyaspartic vs. Epoxy FAQ